AhmedEhab-SG/rate-watch/README.md

 # RateWatch

-<h2>About Project:<br>
+### About Project:

-This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs.<h2>
+#### This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs.

 ### Made with: